RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 ### 1.7.8.
 Better reporting options

-- CQRS and eventsourcing stream replays allow for reports data to be generated once.
+- CQRS and event sourcing stream replays allow for reports data to be generated once.
 - allows for APIs Gets to have low latency limits as long running queries will not exist

 ## 1.8.
 References